Tulip-Dev/tulip/doc/user/workspace.rst

 Scatter plot 2D view
 ====================

-The pixel oriented and the parallel coordinates views both aim to underline the corelation between two properties, the first one by displaying a tendency noticable with a coloration, and the second one by showing the relation between two properties for the same element.
+The pixel oriented and the parallel coordinates views both aim to underline the correlation between two properties, the first one by displaying a tendency noticable with a coloration, and the second one by showing the relation between two properties for the same element.

-The scatterplot view can be used in a similar fashion.
+The scatterplot view can be used in a similar way.
 As a list of properties is selected, a plot for each possible couple will be created.

 .. image:: _images/i_scatterplot_main.png
     :width: 600